 The Willow Domestic Violence Center builds safer communities through shelter, services, and support to survivors of domestic violence and human trafficking in Douglas, Franklin, and Jefferson counties.

 The Willow was the first domestic violence center in the state of Kansas, opening in 1976.
-Today, we answer 3,900 crisis and referral calls per year, house 300-450 adults and children annually, and serve over 3,500 of our neighbors and friends throughout Douglas, Franklin, and Jefferson counties.
+Today, we answer 3,900 crisis and referral calls per year, house 300-450 adults and children annually in our two shelters and multiple trans, and serve over 3,500 of our neighbors and friends throughout Douglas, Franklin, and Jefferson counties.

 The Willow empowers survivors to rebuild and restart.